boldbi/aspnet-core-sample/README.md

  * Open the solution file `BoldBI.Embed.Sample.sln` in Visual Studio Code.

- * Copy the downloaded embedConfig.json file, which is generated from the embed settings page of Bold BI server and paste into the App_Data folder of sample application.
+ * Copy the downloaded embedConfig.json file, which is generated from the embed settings page of Bold BI server and paste into the sample application.

  * Run the application.